TDiff in the Dark: Gravity with a scalar field invariant under transverse diffeomorphisms: Conservation of the EMT

 \section{Conservation of the EMT}

-In GR the conservation of the EMT on the solutions to the EoM is an immediate consequence of the full Diff invariance of the theory (and hence provides no additional information).
-In a TDiff theory where the symmetry is broken (but the gravitational action remains the Einstein-Hilbert one) the conservation is not trivially satisfied but it is a consequence of the Bianchi identities (which imply that $G_{\mu\nu}$ is divergenceless).\\ Note that in a Diff invariant theory we have 4 gauge degrees of freedom, which allow us to fix 4 components of the metric via coordinate transformations.
+In GR the conservation of the EMT on the solutions to the EoM is an immediate consequence of the full Diff invariance of the theory, and hence provides no additional information.
+In a TDiff theory, where the symmetry is broken, it is therefore a legitimate question to ask what happens to such a conservation: it is not fulfilled automatically, but can it be recovered?
+And, if so, does it provide any valuable information?

+In this work, the gravitational action is unchanged and we consider a single TDiff scalar field as our matter content.
+As we saw,

+The equations of motion for the gravitational field are the Einstein equations, and since the Bianchi identities establish the divergenceless character of the Einstein tensor, then so must be the field EMT:

+The field EMT conservation equation on the solutions to the EoM of the theory thus arises as a consistency requirement.
+It will not be trivially satisfied (we do not have the symmetry to obtain it automatically), but rather it will impose some constraints on the metric tensor.

+The conclusion seems reasonable.
+Note that in a Diff invariant theory we have 4 gauge degrees of freedom, which allow us to fix 4 components of the metric via coordinate transformations.
 On the other hand, in a TDiff theory, the constraint $\partial_\mu \xi^\mu = 0$ on the allowed transformations implies that we only have 3 gauge degrees of freedom, and hence only 3 components of the metric may be fixed (see references \cite{Alvarez:2007nn,maroto_tdiff_2023} for a discussion in a cosmological context).
-The additional metric component is actually physical, so we need an extra equation to find it: this is the constraint we obtain from the fact that the EMT conservation equation is not trivially satisfied.
+The additional metric component is actually physical, so we need an extra equation to find it: this is the constraint we obtain from the fact that the EMT conservation equation of our TDiff scalar field is not trivially satisfied.
 We shall consider in this section our limiting cases of potential and kinetic domination and obtain the corresponding constraints on the metric.